schwaben-github/schwaben-github/README.md

 ### Welcome!
-I'm network administrator in an international telecom company.
-Routers are my professional world and I'm Cisco CCNA / CCNP and Juniper JNCIA educated.
+~~I'm network administrator in an international telecom company.
+Routers are my professional world and I'm Cisco CCNA / CCNP and Juniper JNCIA educated.~~

-I’m a beginner in programming too.
+I’m a beginner in world of software development and testing.
 I did already some front-end, some Python (incl.
 Data-Analytics and ML), learned some SQL / PostgreSQL, Docker, DevOps, Data-Analytics and visualization (Power BI) and LLM Prompting.

-Right now I'm learning OOP with C# and gaining first insights into the world of test automation.

 <br/>